Brown Rice is the Most Un-Singaporean Thing You Can Eat

 - Current Affairs

-During yesterday’s National Day Rally, PM Lee Hsien Loong urged Singaporeans to eat less white rice, or switch to brown or mixed rice.
+During the 2017 National Day Rally, PM Lee Hsien Loong urged Singaporeans to eat less white rice, or switch to brown or mixed rice.
 In fact, it feels like that was the only thing anyone actually remembers him talking about.

 But honestly.
 Does this man really think he can take our white rice away?

 What’s going to happen?
 Are we now going to live in a world where we can no longer lecture the younger generations, saying, “I eat more salt than you eat rice”?
 Would this analogy still work if said rice was not white but brown?

 These dishes prove what’s really at stake here; what parts of our culture we stand to lose forever if we actually start doing this whole brown rice thing.

 2. Chicken Rice

 Sure, we have our preference for either white chicken or roast chicken.
 But if there’s one thing we all eat, it’s white rice.

 And I’m sure we can all agree: they DON’T WORK.

 No one’s gonna judge you for wanting only salted egg yolks in your dumplings, or insisting you want at least 3 chestnuts in them.
 But if you actually enjoy ba zhangs made with brown rice, please don’t call yourself Singaporean.